-Roc Nation producer Mitus has had a hell of a 2016.
+Roc Nation producer Mitus has had one hell of a 2016 campaign.
 In addition to a credit on “FML,” he also produced Rihanna’s ANTI effort “Goodnight Gotham.”
 Though he isn’t credited, he also worked on “30 Hours” and even has his own version.
 Also, he had some interesting things to say about TIDAL.
 I don’t want to put him on blast, but it’s interesting to hear the perspective of a producer on the matter.

 Walter Morrison, Songwriting Credit on “No More Parties In LA”